Call us FREE today

 If your landlord fails to address the disrepair issue within a reasonable time frame, you can take further action.
 This could involve contacting your local council’s environmental health department, seeking advice from a housing charity, or taking legal action.
 The Citizens Advice Bureau can also provide guidance on your options.

-Common Disrepair Issues in St George
+Common Housing Disrepair Problems in St George, Bristol

-Dampness and Mold
+1️⃣ Dampness and Mould

-Faulty Wiring
+3️⃣ Faulty Wiring

 Prevention and Maintenance

 While your landlord is responsible for addressing disrepair issues, you can also play a role in preventing problems and maintaining your home.
-Ensure the property is well-ventilated to reduce the risk of dampness and mold.
+Ensure the property is well-ventilated to reduce the risk of dampness and mould.
 Report any leaks or dripping taps promptly to prevent water damage.
 Keep the property clean and tidy to deter pests.

 Making a Housing Disrepair Claim with National Claims